-The area stretching from the Tate Modern to London Bridge, known as Southwark (SUTH-uck), was for centuries the place Londoners would go to escape the rules and decency of the city and let their hair down.
+This stretch of riverside was, for centuries, the place Londoners would go to escape the rules and decency of the city and let their hair down.
 Bear-baiting, brothels, rollicking pubs and theater — you name the dream, and it could be fulfilled just across the Thames.
-A run-down warehouse district through the 20th century, it's been gentrified with classy restaurants, office parks, pedestrian promenades, major sights (such as the Tate Modern and Shakespeare's Globe), and some lesser-known ones.
+A run-down warehouse district through the 20th century, it's been gentrified with classy restaurants, office parks, pedestrian promenades, major sights (such as the Tate Modern — where you can ogle mind-bending 20th-century art — and the fun time warp that is Shakespeare's Globe), and some lesser-known ones:

-The Old Operating Theatre Museum and Herb Garret — Climb a tight and creaky wooden spiral staircase to a church attic where you'll find a garret used to dry medicinal herbs, a fascinating exhibit on Victorian surgery, cases of well-described 19th-century medical paraphernalia, and a special look at "anesthesia, the defeat of pain."
+Old Operating Theatre Museum and Herb Garret: Climb a tight and creaky wooden spiral staircase to a church attic where you'll find a garret used to dry medicinal herbs, a fascinating exhibit on Victorian surgery, cases of well-described 19th-century medical paraphernalia, and a special look at "anesthesia, the defeat of pain."
 Then you stumble upon Britain's oldest operating theater, where limbs were sawed off way back in 1821.

 Borough Market: London's oldest fruit and vegetable market has been serving the Southwark community for over 800 years.
 These days there are as many people taking photos as buying the fruit, cheese, and beautiful breads, but it's still a fun carnival atmosphere with fantastic stall food.